Lovely-Development-Team/MottoBotto/README.md

 ### Adding or changing your emoji on the leaderboard

-To add an emoji to your name on the leaderboard, change the emoji, or remove it, use the `!emoji` trigger in a direct message to MottoBotto.
+To add an emoji to your name on the leaderboard, change the emoji, or remove it, use the [change emoji trigger](#change-emoji) in a direct message to MottoBotto.
+The default is `!emoji`:

 * `!emoji 🚀` will set the ​🚀​ emoji for your user.
 * `!emoji` will clear any emoji for your user.